 Replace your spark plug(s).
 A spark plug can become dirty and cause intermittent spark issues which result in starting and running issues.
 I prefer to change them out annually.
 It is a pretty inexpensive item to replace so you don’t have to worry about the spark plug during the mowing season.

 Make sure your spark plug is gapped to the specification provided by the engine manufacturer.
 Don’t attach the spark plug wire (boot) until your mower service is complete.

 Step 8: Replace the Fuel Filter & Inspect the Fuel Lines

 Dirty fuel and ethanol in fuel can break down and be corrosive to the fuel system and clog your fuel filter and fuel lines.
 Replace the fuel filter and inspect the fuel lines.
 Fuel lines need to be replaced when they become dry and brittle.

 Make sure the arrow on the side of the fuel filter is installed so it is pointed in the direction of your mower’s fuel flow.

 Step 9: Check Your Tire Pressures & Lug Nuts

 Uneven tire pressures can cause uneven cutting conditions.
 It can also cause your mower to pull one way causing your mower not to move in a straight path.

-Step 10: Check Condition of Your Zero Turn Belts, Pulleys & Spindle Housings
+Step 10: Check the Condition of Your Belts, Pulleys & Spindle Housings